 Food Shortage: Why Shelves are Empty & What to Do

-Before the pandemic, people were able to go to restaurants as often as they pleased.
+Before the pandemic, people went to restaurants as often as they pleased.
 When the lockdowns and social distancing took hold, more people bought food from the grocery stores instead of going out to eat.
-A LOT of our food supply had been going to restaurants prior to the lockdown, which means:
+Now, food prices are so expensive with inflation on groceries, people are eating out less.

 Panic Shopping

-Not only are people eating at home more, but you see a lot of reports of price gouging, import restrictions, and more stay at home orders.
-This drives people to panic shop and stock up even more than they have before.
-Obviously, this leads to empty shelves which makes the cycle spin even faster.
+Not only are people eating at home more, but there are many reports of price gouging, import restrictions, and more stay-at-home orders.
+This drives people to panic shop and stock up even more than before.
+This leads to empty shelves, which makes the cycle spin even faster.

 Meat Processing Plants were Closed